Saturday, May 12, 2012

 April 28th, 2012

-Being in law enforcement you try your best to do what's right.
+In law enforcement, you try your best to do what's right.

-It may not be the most popular decision you have to make sometimes, but damn it, you do what you feel is in the best interest of everyone involved in the moment and as long as you are sincere in those interests, then at the end of the day you can go home knowing you kept your honor and integrity.
+It may not be the most popular decision you have to make sometimes but damn it, you do what you feel is in the best interest of everyone involved at the moment, and as long as you are sincere in those interests, then at the end of the day, you can go home knowing you kept your honor and integrity.

-Our twins Sophia and Gabriella are buried in an area called "Babyland."
+Our twins Sophia and Gabriella are buried in "Babyland."

-I wanted to respect Mimie's wishes to place her as close to the girls as possible.
-The funeral director showed me several plots on a map in areas that she would later take me to on a golf cart.
+I wanted to respect Mimie's wishes and place her as close to the girls as possible.
+The funeral director showed me several plots on a map in areas she would later take me to on a golf cart.

 I think to myself, "Driving me around on a golf cart like Bob fucking Hope."
 I shake my head out of disgust as I view the map.

-I guess I do need to get an idea of what I'm looking in relation to the map.
+I need to get an idea of what I'm looking at in relation to the map.

 Their map is sketchy at best.
-I've seen better children's menu place mats then this.
-It's just your standard sheet a paper.
+I've seen better children's menu placemats than this.
+It's just your standard sheet of paper.
 It has boxes strewn about it.
-The vacant boxes are highlighted in yellow to indicate it was vacant.
-I guess I'll be riding shotgun in the golf cart so I'll have a visual idea of where her soul would rest for eternity.
+The vacant boxes are highlighted in yellow to indicate they were vacant.
+I'll be riding shotgun in the golf cart, so I'll have a visual idea of where her soul will rest for eternity.

 The first one is an enclosed mausoleum.
-It wasn't this huge enclosed crypt that I think about when I hear the word mausoleum.
-Such as a vault that stores the deceased.
-This mausoleum is in a large out door building and it was about 2 stories tall.
-The caskets fit into small slots like honey combs in a Langstroth hive with top open moveable frames stacked 6 high and about 10 across.
-The facade is all polished granite, cut in squares that will house the loved ones that have crossed over to the other side.
-Once the granite square is removed the casket is placed inside and then the maintenance crew will replace the cover and seal it forever entombing the body of the dearly departed.
+It wasn't this vast enclosed crypt that I thought about when I heard the word mausoleum, such as a vault that stores the deceased.
+This mausoleum is in a large outdoor building, and it is about 2 stories tall.
+The caskets fit into tiny slots like honeycombs in a Langstroth hive with top open moveable frames stacked 6 high and about 10 across.
+The facade is all polished granite, cut in squares to house loved ones crossing over to the other side.
+Once the granite square is removed, the casket is placed inside, and then the maintenance crew will replace the cover and seal it forever, entombing the body of the dearly departed.

 I liked the mausoleum right away.
-It seemed a clean way to be buried, if that makes any sense.
-Mimie's burial site would be on the highest level of the mausoleum and on the corner of the building.
-Like a condo end unit.
-The only draw back is that I would have to look up at her in order to see her bronze marker, but the location was perfect because it looked over "Babyland" like if standing on the edge of the Grand Canyon admiring natures beauty as you look down down into the canyon.
+It seemed a clean way to be buried.
+Mimie's burial site would be on the mausoleum's highest level and the building's corner, like a condo end unit.
+The only drawback is that I would have to look at her to see her bronze marker.
+Still, the location was perfect because it looked over "Babyland" as if standing on the edge of the Grand Canyon, admiring nature's beauty as you look down into the canyon.

-I told the Director of the funeral home that my only problem is "how high her final resting place was."
+I told the Director of the funeral home that my only problem was "how high her final resting place was."

-"No, not really" I said holding my breath as I gaze towards the granite wall and the sky.
+"No, not really," I said, holding my breath as I gazed towards the granite wall and the sky.

 "I simply tell them it's closer to heaven."

-A small smile creeped on to my face as I continued to gaze upwards.
-I nodded my head and slowly diverted my stare to her, "Is that what you say?"
-Not necessarily in agreement.
+A small smile crept onto my face as I continued to gaze upwards.
+I nodded and slowly diverted my stare toward her, "Is that what you say?"

 I gazed back up to the sky in deep thought.
-I knew that was going to be her spot.
+I knew that was going to be Mimie's spot.
 It was perfect.
-She was high off the ground and she was over looking her babies.
-But I decided to look at the second place.
-The traditional burying place that was closer to "Babyland."
+She was high off the ground, and she was overlooking her babies.
+However, I decided to look for second place.
+The traditional burying place was 6 feet under but closer to "Babyland."

 We arrived in the general area of spot number two.

-As we approached in the little car I dragged my right foot on the ground and listened to the tip of my shoe "thud" across the pavement.
-The funeral director was talking to me but I zoned out.
-I just listen to the "thud" as my foot skipped over the top of the asphalt intermittently due to the friction and the speed we were traveling.
+As we approached the little car, I dragged my right foot on the ground and listened to the tip of my shoe "thud" across the pavement.
+The funeral director was talking to me, but I zoned out.
+I just wanted to listen to the "thud" as my foot skipped over the top of the asphalt.
+It was the perfect metaphor for how I was feeling.

-When the golf cart stopped the director and I both got out and walked around the sea of headstones and open field looking for the plot of land where Mimie could be buried.
+When the golf cart stopped, the Director and I both got out and walked around the sea of headstones and open fields, looking for the plot of land where Mimie could be buried.

-The director had the map in her hand and we wandered around aimlessly as if we were on a scavenger hunt.
+The Director had the map in her hand, and we wandered aimlessly as if we were on a scavenger hunt.

-I wander around the wide area she alluded to in her swirling motion making sure I do not stand on the rectangular burial markers of other buried people.
+I wander around the broad area she alluded to in her swirling motion, ensuring I do not stand on the rectangular burial markers of other buried people.

-The markers were made of granite and bronze and fairly large 4' by 3'.
-As I looked around I couldn't help but notice some of the dates of the deceased.
-Each markers letter in their name and number of their year of birth and death is embossed giving it a slight raise from the flat service.
-Like braille you could run your fingers across the top and read who lies beneath your fingertips.
+The markers were granite, bronze, and relatively large, 4' by 3'.
+As I looked around, I couldn't help but notice some of the deceased's dates.
+Each marker's letter in their name and the number of their year of birth and death is embossed, giving it a slight raise from the flat service.
+Like braille, you could run your fingers across the top and read who lies beneath your fingertips.

-The bronze markers were old with thick layers of patina glazed over it, giving it a green look instead of a shiny copper penny appeal.
-I wasn't impressed.
+The bronze markers were old, with thick layers of patina glazed over them, giving them a green look instead of a shiny copper penny appeal.
+I was not impressed in the least.
 That particular burial area looked old.
 The grass had a lot of weeds.
-The ground was uneven causing some of the markers to tilt.
+The ground was uneven, causing some of the markers to tilt.
 Ant piles were formed around the edges of some burial markers.
 I didn't get a good vibe from it.

-As I stood in the "general area" of where her final resting place would be I didn't like it.
-The proximity was closer to the girls then the mausoleum but it didn't feel right.
-From where I was standing I could see the high standing building and catacomb and envisioned standing by my girls grave and being able to look up at Mimie as she watched over us.
-I knew more then ever that I was taking the condo with the view.
+I didn't like it as I stood in the "general area" of where her final resting place would be.
+The proximity was closer to the girls than the mausoleum, but it didn't feel right.
+From where I stood, I could see the high-standing buildings and catacombs.
+I envisioned standing by my girl's grave and looking up at Mimie as she watched over us.
+I knew more than ever that I was taking the condo with the view.

-I just wanted to let her family know so they could feel apart of her final journey.
+I just wanted to let her family know so they could feel like a part of her final journey.
 Her family was 2,200 miles away in her home state of Colorado.
-They couldn't be here to assist in choosing the location but I sent some pictures to Mimie's sister from my camera phone.
-As far as they were concerned though Colorado should be the final resting place.
-I understood their wishes but no one knew the inner workings of us better then me.
+They couldn't be here to assist in choosing the location, but I sent some pictures to Mimie's sister from my camera phone.
+As far as they were concerned, though, Colorado should be the final resting place.
+I understood their wishes, but no one knew our inner workings better than I did.

 Her family kept asking me when they should fly out.
 I hadn't even decided on a funeral home for services.
-Every time something was presented to me about her I just said yes.
+Whenever something was presented to me about her, I said yes.

 "Have you found a funeral home?"